Bloom-host/BloomDocs/docs/setting-up-forge.md

 After you have installed it, head over to an [SFTP client](https://docs.bloomvps.com/how-to-use-sftp) such as FileZilla and uplaod everything inside your folder to your server.

-Next, rename your forge-xxx file to server.jar.
+Next, rename your forge-xxx file to server.jar or go to Startup Parameters and change the Server Jar File.

 Restart your server and let the files generate.
+This may take a few minutes.

 A new folder will appear named `mods`.
 Place any jars of mods you want in here and restart.
 Make sure you also have the mods if needed.
 Then, login to the server!